MaartenGr/BERTopic/docs/getting_started/representation/llm.md

 from transformers import pipeline from bertopic.representation import TextGeneration

 prompt = "I have a topic described by the following keywords: [KEYWORDS].
-Based on the previous keywords, what is this topic about?""
+Based on the previous keywords, what is this topic about?"

 # Create your representation model
 generator = pipeline('text2text-generation', model='google/flan-t5-base')